-'''

 System.setProperty("structure.sync.guard.email.admin.cycles", "5")

-'''

-The changes take effect immediately, but the properties will be reset to their default values when you restart JIRA.
-If you want the changes to be permanent, please use the ¬D startup option as described above.
+The changes take effect after you restart the Structure, but the properties will be reset to their default values when you restart JIRA.
+In some cases for settings to take effect you have to reinstall the Structure.
+But If you want the changes to be permanent, please use the -D startup option as described above.

-2.13.3 Synchronizer Cycle Guard
+3.13.3 Synchronizer Cycle Guard

-The cycle guard (see page 211) is a component that detects conflicting synchronizers and prevents them from cycling forever, overriding each other's changes.
+The cycle guard (see page 193) is a component that detects conflicting synchronizers and prevents them from cycling forever, overriding each other's changes.
 The table below describes the system properties that control the cycle guard.

-Property Default Explanation structure.sync.guard.disable false Set to true to disable the cycle guard.
+Property Def ault Explanation structure.sync.gu ard.disable fa ls e Set to true to disable the cycle guard.
 Conflicting synchronizers will not be prevented from running forever.
-Not recommended. structure.sync.guard.maxAutosyncsWithoutUserChanges 10 The maximum number of times that a synchronizer is allowed to run, processing the changes generated by another synchronizer.
-If

-Property Default Explanation this limit is exceeded, the two synchronizers are considered to be in conflict. structure.sync.guard.stop.disable false If true, conflicting synchronizers will not be disabled automatically.
-The cycling may repeat after a user-generated change. structure.sync.guard.email.owner.disable false If true, the cycle guard will never send e-mail notifications to synchronizer owners. structure.sync.guard.email.admin.disable false If true, the cycle guard will never send e-mail notifications to JIRA administrators. structure.sync.guard.email.admin.cycles 10 The minimum number of times a cycle must be detected for a synchronizer before an e-mail
+Not recommended. structure.sync.gu ard.maxAutosyncsW ithoutUserChanges 10 The maximum number of times that a synchronizer is allowed to run, processing the changes generated by another synchronizer.
+If this limit is exceeded, the two synchronizers are considered to be in conflict. structure.sync.gu ard.stop.disable fa ls e If true, conflicting synchronizers will not be disabled automatically.
+The cycling may repeat after a user-generated change. structure.sync.gu ard.email.owner.d isable fa ls e If true, the cycle guard will never send e-mail notifications to synchronizer owners. structure.sync.gu ard.email.admin.d isable fa ls e If true, the cycle guard will never send e-mail notifications to JIRA administrators. structure.sync.gu ard.email.admin.c ycles 10 The minimum number of times a cycle must be detected for a synchronizer before an e-mail notification about that synchronizer is sent to JIRA administrators.
+The counter is reset when a synchronizer is automatically disabled, so if this number is greater than 1 and automatic disabling is on, the administrators will not be notified.

-Property Default Explanation

-notification about that synchronizer is sent to JIRA administrators.
-The counter is reset when a synchronizer is automatically disabled, so if this number is greater than 1 and automatic disabling is on, the administrators will not be

-notified.